the journey to sustainable last mile deliveries

 The powered trailer went from 2 wheels to 3, then 4 and the joke became ‘when we would stop adding wheels’!

-We needed to get more volume for a 6 hour shift of parcel drops so we moved to Fresh boxes and mechanisation.
+We needed to get more volume for a 6 hour shift of parcel drops so we moved to Cube boxes and mechanisation.

 We needed to develop the software and device that ensured that a trailer with 200kg of parcels was not felt by the rider of the tow vehicle or a walker when we fitted the optional tiller handle.

-We then began to create an ECO Hub II system that meant the Fresh boxes could be used upstream of last mile and at a country level to remove double handling at the earliest point in the journey.
+We then began to create a parcel delivery system that meant the Cube boxes could be used upstream of last mile and at a country level to remove double handling at the earliest point in the journey.

 The problem to solve got bigger and bigger but we believed in what we were doing and so did our supporters.